-Appropriate business practices are also reinforced through the Agency’s Financial Management Compliance Program.
+Appropriate business practices are also reinforced through the agency’s Financial

-The Agency’s first line of defence against the risk of fraud and corruption is its internal control framework.
-It consists of hard controls (such as organisational structures, plans, authorities and responsibilities, policies, procedures, information systems, reporting mechanisms) and soft controls (such as management culture, morale, integrity, ethical climate, empowerment, competencies, openness, shared values, supervisory controls) that manage the risks identified through the risk assessment process.
+The agency’s first line of defence against the risk of fraud and corruption is its internal control framework.
+It consists of hard controls (such as organisational structures, plans, authorities and responsibilities, policies, procedures, information systems and reporting mechanisms) and soft controls (such as management culture, morale, integrity, ethical climate, empowerment, competencies, openness, shared values and supervisory controls) that manage the risks identified through the risk assessment process.

-A Code of Ethics has been in place throughout the course of the year to ensure all business affairs are conducted legally, ethically and with the strict observance of the highest standards of integrity and propriety.
-This Code of Ethics applies to all executives, employees and contractors of the Office for Recreation, Sport and Racing (ORSR).
+A code of ethics has been in place throughout the course of the year to ensure all business affairs are conducted legally, ethically and with the strict observance of the highest standards of integrity and propriety.
+This code of ethics applies to all executives, employees and contractors of the agency.

-ORSR supervisory staff are required to exercise due diligence in the hiring, retention and promotion of employees which assists in reducing exposure to fraudulent and corrupt conduct.
+The agency’s supervisory staff are required to exercise due diligence in the hiring, retention and promotion of employees, which assists in reducing exposure to fraudulent and corrupt conduct.
 Role applicants and continuing employees are required to make full and honest disclosure of criminal conviction history.
 Criminal history record checks are undertaken for potential and existing employees in roles that have been classified as 'positions of trust'.
-Holding these positions requires the maintenance of a satisfactory criminal history.
+Holding of these positions requires the maintenance of a satisfactory criminal history.

-Employees responsible for the ongoing creation, use, handling, storage and disposal of security classified information and resources as part of their normal duties, are subject to a security clearance at the appropriate level for their role.
+Employees who are responsible for the ongoing creation, use, handling, storage and disposal of security classified information and resources as part of their normal duties are subject to a security clearance at the appropriate level for their role.
 These requirements are documented in the role statements for identified roles.

-All new inductees have been required to complete the ELMO Code of Ethics Awareness Program.
-All staff are required to declare actual or perceived conflicts of interest at commencement, prior to involvement in specific projects (eg. grant assessments) and across the duration of their employment.
+All new inductees have been required to complete the iLearn Code of Ethics Awareness Program.
+All staff are required to declare actual or perceived conflicts of interest at commencement, prior to involvement in specific projects (e.g. grant assessments) and across the duration of their employment.

-Number of occasions on which public interest information has been disclosed to a responsible officer of the Agency under the Whistleblowers Protection Act 1993:
+The number of occasions on which public interest information has been disclosed to a responsible officer of the agency under the Public Interest Disclosure Act 2018: